The Jeep Administration Building Implosion

 One day nearly two years after this shoot, Tom said to me, I’m moving to New York, do you want to come?
 Of course I said yes.
 We’ve been together ever since.
 Tommy (his drummer name, his real name is Tom), the proverbial dynamite of the Jeep Administration Building implosion, turned out to be the spark that changed my life.

-We actually moved to New York on April 13, staying at a New Jersey hotel that night before we drove over the George Washington Bridge into Manhattan and down Broadway on the morning of April 14, 1981, exactly two years after the implosion Jeep Administration Building.
+We actually moved to New York on April 13, staying at a New Jersey hotel that night before we drove over the George Washington Bridge into Manhattan and down Broadway on the morning of April 14, 1981, exactly two years after the implosion of the Jeep Administration Building.
 It didn’t even cross our minds at the time.
 We were, after all, two nonchalant punk brats.
 In fact, not until right now have I ever realized what a fortuitous day that was for us.

 Is life the car or the road?